Talking to your kids about divorce

 Dating.
 Drugs.
 Death.

-These are heavy topics, but most parents will probably expect having to talk to their kids about these things at some stage of their lives.
-However, there is arguably one topic of conversation parents don’t necessarily imagine talking to their kids about: divorce.
+These are heavy topics, but most parents will probably expect having to talk to their children about these things at some stage of their lives.
+However, there is arguably one topic of conversation parents don’t necessarily imagine talking to their kids about: separation and divorce.

 What should we tell the kids about our divorce?

 Like most difficult things, there isn’t just one way of talking to your kids about separation and divorce.
 Every family’s situation is different, and how (and how much) you tell your kids will depend on a number of factors:

 - potential impact on significant commitments like schooling;